Which place is cheaper, Providence or Columbia?

 When we compare the travel costs of actual travelers between Columbia and Providence, we can see that Providence is more expensive.
 And not only is Columbia much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Columbia would let you spend less money overall.
 Or, you could decide to spend more money in Columbia and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Providence would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Providence than you might in Columbia.

-Providence is bigger, and its population is about 53% larger than the population of Columbia.
-When comparing the population of Columbia vs. Providence, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Providence has a larger population, and is about 53% larger than the population of Columbia.
+When comparing the sizes of Columbia and Providence, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.